COR1999/covid_case/readme.md

         location = settings.MEDIAFILES_LOCATION
 ```
 9. The STATICFILES_LOCATION is just set to a string with the value of "static" and MEDIAFILES_LOCATION is set with the value of "media".
-10. Next we have to build the url for the static files and media files we will do this using a f string as shown below.
+10. Next we have to build the url for the static files and media files we will do this using a formatted string as shown below.
 ```python
     STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/'
     MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'